 While Citi doesn’t have as deep of a bench of credit cards as Amex and Chase, it does regularly offer high sign-up bonuses on its ThankYou Rewards-earning credit cards.

-Marriott, with its acquisition of SPG, has the most expansive list of airline transfer partners with more than 40.
+Marriott has the most expansive list of airline transfer partners with more than 40.

 This is great news when you also consider the fact that Marriott offers a 15,000-point bonus for every 60,000 points you transfer to an airline partner.